kkew3/sat-minesweeper/README.md

 It's too long to explain it here.
 If you want to know more, read the code [`actionplanner.py`](./actionplanner.py).

+## Minimization of mouse movement

+Christofides algorithm that approximates the TSP problem is used to attempt to minimize mouse movement.

 ## Aggressive guessing

 This function is by default turned off.